 What Are the Stages of a Pressure Sore?

-Pressure sores develop in four stages, one being the least severe and four being the most severe.
-Each stage has different signs and different levels of treatment:
+Pressure sores develop in four stages, with one being the least severe and four being the most severe.
+Each stage has different signs and treatment requirements:

 Stage One: There are no open wounds or tearing.
-Instead, the skin will appear red and maybe painful.
-In fact, it may look very similar to a rash.
-When you press on it the redness does not disappear.
-Skin temperature may be increased and the skin my feel softer or firmer than the skin around it.
+Instead, the skin appears red and may be painful to the touch.
+The pressure sore’s appearance may be very similar to a rash.
+When you press on the sore, the redness does not disappear.
+Skin temperature may be increased, and the skin may feel softer or firmer than the skin around it.

-- How to get rid of it: Take all pressure off the site of the wound.
+How to get rid of a Stage One sore: Take all pressure off the site of the wound.
 Keep the wound dry and clean.
-Make sure the diet is high in protein, vitamin A, vitamin C, zinc, and iron.
+Make sure the patient’s diet is high in protein, Vitamin A, Vitamin C, zinc, and iron.
 Drink a lot of water to stay hydrated.
-Pressure sores at this stage can be reversed in about three days if these steps are followed.
+Pressure sores at this stage can be reversed in about three days following proper care steps.

-- How to get rid of it: follow the same steps as a stage one pressure sore.
+How to get rid of a Stage Two sore: Follow the same steps as a Stage One pressure sore.
 The sore should go away within three weeks.

 Stage Three: The sore will worsen and spread deeper to the tissue beneath the skin, although bone, muscle, or tendon will not be showing.
 Fat may be seen in the sore.
-Look for signs of infection: redness around the edges, pus, odor, fever, or a greenish drainage from the sore.
+Look for signs of infection like redness around the edges, pus, odor, fever, or a greenish discharge from the sore.

-- How to get rid of it: Make sure all pressure is off the wound if this has not been done already.
+How to get rid of a Stage Three sore: Make sure all pressure is off the wound if this has not been done already.
 Go see a health care provider immediately.
 Pressure sores at this stage need special care from a medical professional.
 Healing time may be between one and four months.

 Stage Four: The sore will be deep enough to cause damage to muscle, bones, tendons, and joints.
 There is a high risk of infections at this stage.
 Signs of infection are listed in the previous stage.

-- How to get rid of it: Contact a health care provider immediately.
+How to get rid of a Stage Four sore: Contact a health care provider immediately.
 Surgery is often required to treat such a severe pressure sore.
-Healing time can be from three months up to two years.
+Healing time can range from three months up to two years.

 Are Pressure Sores Avoidable?

-Minor pressure sores such as a stage I pressure sore and most stage II pressure sores can be unavoidable.
-However, with diligent care, the stage I and stage II pressure sores are easily treated.
-Furthermore, proper treatment should prevent them from becoming stage III and/or stage IV pressure sores.
+Stage One pressure sores and most Stage Two pressure sores may be unavoidable.
+However, with diligent care, the Stage One and Stage Two pressure sores are easily treatable.
+Furthermore, proper treatment should prevent them from becoming Stage Three or Stage Four pressure sores.
 As a result, most medical professionals agree that severe pressure sores, especially in stages three and four, are easily prevented.

-In fact, developing a severe pressure sore in a nursing home is often considered nursing home neglect.
-Similarly, developing a severe pressure sore in an assisted living facility can be considered ALF neglect.
+In fact, developing a severe pressure sore in a nursing home is often a sign of nursing home neglect.
+Similarly, developing a severe pressure sore in an assisted living facility can be considered an indication of assisted living facility neglect.

 Complete a Free Case Evaluation form now